Mars-or-bust/image_defencing/README.md

+# Image Defencing

+train.py: Autoencoders only
+train_ADV.py: Trained with adversarial loss

-COCO is available at "/ocean/datasets/community/COCO"
+The COCO Dataset is available on bridges2 at "/ocean/datasets/community/COCO"